-Hazard Hi Rating gh Risk Low Risk Need More Info Not Applicable Yes No Need More Info Not Applicable FACTORS across Areas located on fault lines are at risk of this "tearing" of the Earth's surface across a fault.
+Hazard Rating Hi gh Risk Lc ow Risk Need More Info Not Applicable Yes No Need More Info Not Applicable FACTORS Areas loca across a fa Resources Areas located on fault lines are at risk of this "tearing" of the Earth's surface across a fault.
 Is your community located on a fault line?
-(Check Risk Analysis Resources - Known Major Fault Lines in Canada) Thrust faulting is prominent around folded mountain regions.
+(Check Risk Analysis Resources - Known Major Fault Lines in Canada) Thrust faul and/or aro community Thrust faulting is prominent around folded mountain regions.
 Areas located in and/or around these regions are at risk to thrust faulting (horizontal).
 Is your community located in a folded mountain region?
+Are Traditional Knowledge holders aware of fault lines in their traditional fishing or hunting territories around your community?